123LyzC/Florida-HIV-AIDs/README.md

 ## Data

 The data used in this project is a CSV file containing information about HIV, AIDS, and death rates for each county in Florida, as well as the year the data was recorded.
 The data was obtained from the Florida Department of Health (https://www.flhealthcharts.gov/ChartsDashboards/rdPage.aspx?rdReport=HIVAIDS.TenYrsRpt&cid=0471) in which the CSV files for HIV and AIDs where both downloaded.
 The death related to HIV/AIDs was also obtained from the Florida Department of Health (https://www.flhealthcharts.gov/ChartsDashboards/rdPage.aspx?rdReport=Death.TenYrsRpt&cid=122).
 For dealth related to HIV/AIDs age-adjusted data was used to make sure that the differences seen because of differences in the age distributions between different populations or for the same populations over time.
 It should be noted that the HIV and AIDs data did not have the option to adjust for age.
+Each CSV file was reshaped in Excel before being merged in Python.

 ## Dependencies